 Uganda Directors

-Below is a team of dedicated Board of Directors and staff in Masaka who makes things happen.
+Below is a team of dedicated Board of Directors and staff in Masaka who make amazing things happen.

+Fr.
 John Mary has received various awards for his work in Africa and the United States.
-He was the recipient of the International Peace Award in DC in 2007, and the 2006 Excellence in Leadership Award and Inspiring a Shared Vision leadership Award from the College of St. Benedicts/St. John’s University.
-He was one of the recipients of the Peace and Justice Award from the Vincent L. Hawkinson foundation , MN in 2006.
+He was the recipient of the International Peace Award in Washington, DC in 2007, and the 2006 Excellence in Leadership Award and Inspiring a Shared Vision leadership Award from the College of St. Benedicts/St. John’s University.
+He was one of the recipients of the Peace and Justice Award from the Vincent L. Hawkinson Foundation, Minnesota in 2006.
 In 2010 John Mary received the Innovative Community Builders Award in Virginia.

-John Mary was ordained a Catholic Priest in May 2012 and hopes to go for further academic work in Canon Law.
-John Mary is passionate about children and his work brings him much joy and peace, knowing that his small deeds can make a difference in other people’s lives.
+In 2012, Fr.
+John Mary was ordained a Catholic Priest and hopes to go for doctoral studies in Canon Law to continue serving the Abbey and the universal church.
+Fr.
+John Mary’s experience of growing up in poverty in a rural village in Uganda drives his passion for helping children and those in need.
+His work brings him much joy and peace, knowing that these small deeds can make a difference in other people’s lives.

 —————————————————————————————